AndreasThinks/FlaskQueueManager/README.md

 You can hit the report option to get access to historical trends.

 By default, the administrator account is 222222 and the password is admin

+A version of this is hosted on Heroku @ http://footfallanalyser.herokuapp.com/